• Skip to primary navigation

 These perfect little puffs of cheesy goodness are known as Pao de Queijo in Portuguese, which translates to “bread of cheese.”
 They have been uber-popular in Brazil since the late 19th century but only recently have found huge popularity in the United States.

-In Brazil, Brazilian Cheese Bread is most commonly eaten as a snack or for breakfast served with coffee.
-It’s similar in texture and flavor to the French gougere, except it’s made with tapioca flour and is, therefore, naturally gluten-free!
+In Brazil, these Brazilian cheese balls are most commonly eaten as a snack or for breakfast served with coffee.
+They’re similar in texture and flavor to the French gougere, except it’s made with tapioca flour and is, therefore, naturally gluten-free!
 This also makes them pleasantly chewy and super soft.

 This current version seems to have originated in the State of Minas Gerais, where yuca root and dairy are widely available, and the salty Minas cheese is from.
 Minas cheese is basically like a softer Parmesan or a salty hard cheddar, so in this recipe, we’ve settled with sharp cheddar cheese.